Please be ready with your application reference number starting with 'P'. For example P1234567

 The Police may invite the parents or guardians of the child when issuing them a caution.
 The Police may also require that the child offender offer some form of mitigating actions for their offence.

-A Caution is not the same as a court sentencing and will not show in a Youth record or the adult criminal history check records.
-However, the Police’s internal records will contain the history of all a person’s caution.
+A Caution is not the same as a court sentencing and will not show in a Youth record or the adult Nationally Coordinated Criminal History Check records.
+However, the Police's internal records will contain the history of all a person's caution.

 The underage criminal records can remain in a person's criminal history far into their adulthood.
 Depending on the severity of the offence and the sentencing the Magistrate imposes, your underage records may hinder you in adulthood.

-People who assess a police check for any reason may consider a conviction a show of responsibility depending on the type of offence that you were convicted for and it’s inherent relationship to the job role.
+People who assess a Nationally Coordinated Criminal History Check for any reason may consider a conviction a show of responsibility depending on the type of offence that you were convicted for and it's inherent relationship to the job role.

 Also, an underage conviction can affect a young person applying for an internship.
 Working for experiences in large corporations is one of the dream prerequisites for the career ladder.
 An underage serious conviction may take you off that ladder faster than you expect.